TypeScript / JavaScript

 service.disconnect();

-See more examples in tests.
+See all the commands available on the examples located in tests.

 Advanced Usage